photoprism/photoprism/docker/examples/arm64/README.md

 doesn't cause restarts when there are memory usage spikes.
 As a measure of last resort, you may additionally disable image classification using TensorFlow.

-To prevent permission issues, your docker-compose.yaml config must include the following security options:
+To prevent permission issues, your Docker Compose config must include the following security options:

 ```
   photoprism: